-The directory name and the name of the workspace file are issued automatically by zenon, but they can be changed later.
+The folder name and the name of the workspace file are issued automatically by zenon, but they can be changed later.

-Tips for the workspace
+5.1.1 Tips for the workspace

 You should organize your workspace according to your working environment.
 A well structured workspace increases clarity and efficiency